pilleatus/orientdb-tutorial-distributed-database/gitbook/tests.md

 ### - kill one server an show if it continuous to work.

-before you kill e.g. usa add some records to the usa cluster.<br/>
+Before you kill e.g. usa add some records to the usa cluster.<br/>
 Now can stop a server (here usa) with the terminal command:

     docker stop usa